ARTICLE II. DOGS AND CATS1

 The following definitions shall apply to this article:

-"At-large" shall mean not under the control of the owner, or another individual either by leash, cord, chain or other similar means of physical restraint.
+"At-large" shall mean not under the control of the owner, a member of the owner’s immediate family, or the owner’s agent by leash or other similar means of physical restraint.

 "Dog" shall include both male and female of the canine species.
-Dog shall also mean any animal which is considered to be a wolf-hybrid as defined in 20 V.S.A. § 3541(6).
+Dog shall also mean any animal who is considered to be a wolf-hybrid as defined in 20 V.S.A. § 3541(6).

-"Owner" shall include any person or persons, firm, association or corporation owning, keeping or harboring a dog.
+"Owner" shall include any person or persons, firm, association or corporation owning, keeping or harboring a dog or cat.

 5-14 At-large prohibited.

 (a) Prohibition.
-Except as exempted below, no person shall permit a dog owned by him or her or under his or her control to be at-large as defined in section 5-13 or to trespass upon the property of another, public or private.
+Except as exempted below, no person shall permit a dog for whom they are the owner, agent of the owner, or keeper to be at-large as defined in Section 5-13 or to trespass upon the property of another, public or private.

 (c) Exemptions.
-A dog may be at-large if it is:
+A dog is not at-large if they are:

 (1) On the premises of the dog’s owner;